iam-manzoor/Python-Learning/Day-5/Practice/Practice.md

 8. Print nubmers from 1 to 100 using range().
 9. print numbers from 100 to 1 using range()
 10. Print multiplication table of a number n.
+11. WAP to find the sum of first n numbers. (using while)
+12. WAP to find the factorial of first n numbers (using for)